frywarrior/cmk_check_unifi-controller/README.md

 ## Known bugs / future ToDo

+* Device's name must be unique even over multiple sites - you can change the service name to the MAC address to get around...
-* Device's name is "null" if not named at all
+* Device's name is "null" if not named at all - wont be fixed, name your devices!
 * Adapt this mechanism to a active check from the monitoring server itself to centralize this function
 * limits for load (maybe use plugin-context)
 * triggers for rogue-aps and other issues like DHCP-Timeout, experience